department-of-veterans-affairs/va.gov-team/products/burials-memorials/medallions/research/2024-10-Apply for a medallion in a private cemetery to products/Transcripts/10182024_participant8.md

 ### Starting the session
 - In the Attendees section, make sure everyone except the participant is on mute.
 - In the Participant "more" menu, make sure "Play Join and Leave Sound" is unchecked
-- Check your [screensharing setup] and share permissions for participants.
+- Check your [screensharing setup] and share permissions for participants
 - When the participant is ready, begin the session with the following intro*
 - Make sure to silence the sounds as observers enter and exit, General>View advanced features>Play sound when participants join or leave.
 - Ensure it's recording to the cloud.